alirani/bloom_test_tech/README.md

 API :
 - No param in Postman API Doc, so there is a need to filter data from the response the API gives us.

+Search Results :
+- No indication if there is no results or an error